dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 * invite your friends!
 * the goal is for you to be proud of your work
 * but you should also want me to be proud of your work
+* at the END OF T2!  will ship a glorious product